Mining Hydrogeology

 Description

 Water is one of the most critical—and complex—factors in mining.
-The National Centre for Groundwater Research and Training has partnered with CRC TiME to present the online course: Mining Hydrogeology.
+The National Centre for Groundwater Research and Training has partnered with CRC TiME to present the live online course: Mining Hydrogeology.

 Whether you're working on the ground or overseeing policy and compliance, this course will give you the tools to make informed, sustainable decisions in mining water management.